LinaMaudlej/BF-linux/README.md

 	cat /sys/class/infiniband/mlx5_0/ports/1/gid_attrs/ndevs/
 https://community.mellanox.com/s/article/howto-configure-roce-on-connectx-4

+	ip add
+Make sure that both ports are UP. if not, use the one that is up in the code.
+In client.cpp and server.cpp, update the idx of the device_list.

+	struct ibv_context *context = ibv_open_device(device_list[idx]);

 ### Try the RDMA example: (The example doesn't require to have the two interface ports UP with IPs, because we use ROCE and ROCE has a default GID that is configured with MAC address of the port, so it can be used without an IP address (at least locally).
 This GID is similar to the link local IP address).
 	git clone https://github.com/LinaMaudlej/BF-linux.git
 	cd rdma-RoCE-local-machine/